 Paper Bag Princess has a charm to it that we love and we always find something delightful every time we pop by.
 Whether you want glittery dresses, a statement tee, quirky vintage throwbacks or a fine pair of trousers, Paper Bag Princess has you covered.
 The staff are lovely too and at-the-ready with great styling advice.
 Come armed with a whole lot of ‘I can’t believe this is second hand!’

 A purchase at the Sallies helps to kick poverty to the curb and end social and spiritual distress for people in need so you can feel pretty happy about snagging that rad onesie.
 While there are stores dotted all over Auckland we love the variety of clothing at the Royal Oak, Onehunga and Balmoral stores, and the latter has great shoes and bric-a-brac too.

 Otara, North Shore, Henderson, Panmure & Pukekohe

 Habitat for Humanity's ReStores has everything and the kitchen sink.
-This is next level op-shopping with wicked clothing, great kitchenware, nice glass stuff, doors and vintage gems.
-And all purchases go towards supporting Habitat for Humanity on their mission to build homes, community and hope.
+This is next-level op-shopping with wicked clothing, great kitchenware, nice glass stuff, doors and vintage gems.
+And all purchases go towards supporting Habitat for Humanity on its mission to build homes, community and hope.
 Not bad, Habitat, not bad.